MelodicXP/city-explorer/README.md

 ## Change Log

+### 10-24-2023

+Name of feature: Lab 08 - Connect to local server API's moviesDB and weatherBit

+Estimate of time needed to complete: 2 hrs

+Start time: 8:00 am

+Finish time: 9:00 am

+Actual time needed to complete: 1 hour 30 minutes

-### 10-23 - 2023
+### 10-23-2023

-Name of feature: Connect to local server API's moviesDB and weatherBit
+Name of feature: Lab 08 - Connect to local server API's moviesDB and weatherBit

 Estimate of time needed to complete: 2 hrs